handshake-org/ledger-app-hns/README.md

 To load the app on your Ledger Nanos S without using Docker:
 - Follow the setup instructions [here][setup].
 - Run `make load` in the root of this git repo.
+- Follow the terminal and on-device instructions (this process takes a while).

+Once installation is complete, install the [client library][hsd-ledger].

 >Note: macOS and Windows are not supported.
 If you are _not_ running Linux, please follow the Docker instructions below.